 We are being compensated by or have an ownership interest in one or more of the parties mentioned or linked to on this page.
 To ensure transparency, we also have a page where you can learn about how we make money.

 Harley-Davidson is an American motorcycle manufacturer.
-They are one of the largest producers of bikes in the world, and Harley also enjoys an unparalleled amount of brand loyalty, especially within the United States.
+They are one of the largest producers of bikes in the world.
+Harley also enjoys an unparalleled amount of brand loyalty.
+This is especially true within the United States.

 The Harley Brand

-Harley is a century-old brand that is studied by marketers and those in business academia, because of their extended success in the industry and immensely loyal following.
+Harley is a century-old brand that is studied by marketers and those in business academia.
+This interest is because of their extended success in the industry and immensely loyal following.
 The brand is iconic and well-known even among those who do not ride.